frostney/talks/proposals.md

 ### Let's develop a React-powered game in 30 minutes
 Length: ~30 minutes
-Proposed to: React Rally 2016, JS Kongress 2016
+Proposed to: React Rally 2016, JS Kongress 2016, ReactNext 2016
+Accepted at: JS Kongress 2016

 It's probably fair to assume that React is not your typical choice when it comes to game development.
 Surprisingly though, creating games with React is way easier and more fun than one would expect it to be.
 During this talk we will take a look at a typical game development process example by example.
 With each example we will be implementing a new feature until we have a playable prototype to show for by the end of the talk.